 - Average rent change in the past year: 2.36 percent

 Heading into the mountainous, western part of the state, you'll find Asheville.
 This perfect town has eateries and craft brew spots that will wow even the most discerning foodie.
 The downtown area is walkable enough that you can explore this cool city center on foot.

 For a step into elegance and history, visit the Biltmore Estate.
 Walk the grounds, stay on-site for a night or take a more formal tour.
 It's the perfect place to snag a one-of-a-kind piece of art to take home!

 Catering to more active folks, the Blue Ridge Mountains offer up ideal locations for apple picking, hiking, biking and even ziplining.
-For those looking for a home with a vibrant arts scene, the Downtown Arts District is full of galleries and museums.
+For those looking for a home with a vibrant arts scene, the Downtown Arts District of Asheville is full of galleries and museums.